 The Real Value of Handmade Ceramics and Why They Are Worth Every Penny

 You've seen it happen.
-You're browsing for new tableware, you find a handmade ceramic mug you love, and then the price gives you pause.
+You're browsing for new tableware, and you find a handmade ceramic mug you love.
+Then, the price gives you pause.
 Forty-nine rupees for a factory mug, or two hundred and fifty for a handmade one.
 Same function.
 Very different price.

 No Machine Did This

-A factory ceramic mug is made by a machine that can produce thousands of identical pieces per day.
+A factory ceramic mug is made by a machine.
+It can produce thousands of identical pieces per day.
 The clay is pressed into a mold under pressure, dried, fired, and finished — often by robotic arms.
-The entire process from raw material to packaged product might take a few hours.
+The entire process, from raw material to packaged product, might take just a few hours.

 A handmade ceramic mug starts differently.
-A potter — an actual human — centres a lump of clay on a spinning wheel, opens it with their thumbs, and draws up the walls with their hands.
+A potter — an actual human — centers a lump of clay on a spinning wheel.
+They open it with their thumbs and draw up the walls with their hands.
 This takes minutes, but those minutes demand years of practice.
-Pull too fast and the walls collapse.
-Too slow and the clay stiffens.
+Pull too fast, and the walls collapse.
+Too slow, and the clay stiffens.
 The ideal pressure lives in the hands, not in a manual.

 Every Handmade Piece is Unique

 Here's something factory ceramics genuinely cannot offer: variation.
 Every piece from a production line is designed to be identical.
 That's the point.
-That's also, for many people, the problem.
+However, for many people, that's also the problem.

 A handmade ceramic piece carries the subtle record of its making.
-A slight asymmetry in the lip.
-A glaze that pooled more on one side than the other.
-A texture that changes as you run your finger around the base.
+You might notice a slight asymmetry in the lip or a glaze that pooled more on one side than the other.
+A texture may change as you run your finger around the base.
 These aren't defects.
-They're the proof that a person made it — that it hasn't been replicated a thousand times before it reached you.
+They're proof that a person made it — that it hasn't been replicated a thousand times before it reached you.

 When you own a handmade ceramic piece, you own something that looks like no one else's.